 Once you are satisfied that there is a market for your recruiting and staffing niche, then you need to sort out your business plan and cash flow projections.

 Small recruitment & staffing businesses are a low cost business venture because you have the ability to outsource your payroll function.
 However, some start-ups like to start big and may need substantial capital to get up and running, so sorting out how to use alternative methods to finance your recruitment & staffing business is also another option, this can come in the form of getting business cash advance from companies like L3 Funding.
 Do you remortgage your house? look for investment partners? borrow from friends or family? or approach the bank?
 Whichever you choose you need to convince others that your small recruitment & staffing business will be profitable and they will get a return on their money.

 Once finances are in place the fun part starts.
 You may have premises to arrange, suppliers to sort out, staff to recruit and manage, accounts to keep, products to design or source, lawyers to consult, enterprise application development (app creation), accountants to hire and we must not forget in all of this market and get the all important customers to look at and purchase your recruiting and staffing services.

 To do that you have to advertise your small recruitment & staffing business, but where and at what cost?

-Who’s paying for all of this – in simple terms you, and your friends, investors and/or your bank are paying, until you making placements sufficiently to cover the costs – usually only 3-6 months away.
+Who’s paying for all of this – in simple terms you, and your friends, investors, and/or your bank are paying, until you make placements sufficiently to cover the costs – usually only 3-6 months away.